ErFosi/CCS-UI/README.md

 This UI is designed to communicate with a backend service responsible for:
 - Actual user authentication and session management.
 - Securely storing user data and videos.
-- Performing the AI-powered video upscaling operations.
+- Performing the AI-powered video censoring operations.
 - Managing subscriptions and premium features.

 The backend URL should be configured using the `NEXT_PUBLIC_API_URL` environment variable, provided at build time for Docker images or in `.env.local` for local development.